CocoS26/Coco-s-be-project/README.md

 ### 5. POST /api/reviews/:review_id/comments

-Add a new comment to the database and responds with an object containing the new comment object.
+This endpoint should add a new comment to the database and responds with an object containing the new comment object.

 E.g.